 - 1. Tell students that, during the pass timing, the words are not clickable, but the teacher will be counting the errors.

 - 2. Direct students to read the story aloud with you and to listen to the directions when the bell sounds.

 - Click Conduct Pass Timing, enter your user ID and password, and click Log in.

 - Click Start Timing.

+- 3. Read with students at a pace to exceed the goal by at least three words, making three errors.

+- Click the last word read.

 - 4. Point out the Timing Results box.

-- [•] Enter the number 3 in the box for words missed.
+- Enter the number 3 in the box for words missed.

-- [⊕] Enter the number 2, 3, or 4 to rate your expression.
+- 1 Enter the number 2, 3, or 4 to rate your expression.

-- $^{\circ}$ Click the icon to show the rubric for expression, and explain the rating.
+- Click the icon to show the rubric for expression, and explain the rating.

 - Click Next.

 - 5. Watch as the graph fills in red.
 Point out that the hot-timing and cold-timing scores, and the goal, are listed at the top of the graph.

 - Click Next.

 - 6. Correct each short answer question.

 - Click See correct answer.

 - Click Yes to accept each answer.

-- °C Click Next after each answer.
+- Click Next after each answer.